ujjwi/bookNotes/README.md

 * A new entry can be posted with the book details which are name, ISBN number, rating, Book Summary and finally the Book notes.
 * Any past entry can be edited or deleted using the Edit and Delete buttons.
 * Any past entry can be searched for using the search box at the top right corner of the website where ISBN number or title of the book should be entered.
+* Book Cover is accessed using the [Open Library Covers API](https://openlibrary.org/dev/docs/api/covers) with the help of ISBN number provided during posting a new entry.

 ## Technologies used